 Promotional credit card deals may be a viable alternative, but you must check the terms carefully and also resist the urge to rack up further debt.
 Consider that, with only fair credit, you are not likely to get the best credit card offer any more than you would the best loan offer.

 If the above alternatives do not fit your needs, an unsecured personal loan is probably the best option.
 However, you may need to consider online lenders to find a suitable deal.
 Some online vendors are merely extensions of existing large bank operations, but others have novel business models that allow for lower overhead and flexibility in lending criteria.

 The following two examples represent excellent online options for you: online specialists in the intermediate credit range and peer-to-peer lenders.

 Fair credit puts you squarely in the middle of Avant's primary customer base.
 Avant offers traditional installment loans with defined payments at regular intervals, as compared to payday loans that require short-term lump-sum repayment or credit cards that allow you to rack up sizable debt while requiring only minimum payments.
 With an installment loan, you can continue to build your credit rating simply by making your regularly scheduled payments on time.

-Administration fee ranges from 0.95% to 4.75%, which will automatically be deducted from your loan proceeds at the time the loan is funded.
+The administration fee ranges from 0.00% to 4.75%, which will automatically be deducted from your loan proceeds at the time the loan is funded.
 There is no balloon payment at the end of your loan and you have the option of paying off your loan early without penalty to limit your interest payments.
 You may be able to benefit from late fee forgiveness or payment date adjustments under certain circumstances, perks that are not always available with a fair credit loan.

 In general, Avant represents one of the best balances between terms and borrowing limits that are available within the fair credit range.